karencfisher/dog-app/README.md

 - Additional search modalities, such as listing rescue organizations in one's area and searching on criteria other than breed.
 - Additional platforms to include iOS and Web.
 - Additional API or other database searches for available adoptees.
+- Add cats, and possibly other types of pets